 14) Altered the “ice warning” – (Adaptation did not work; seeking appropriate security code) – My problem lies with HOW this feature works.
 First, I’m usually already aware of when it’s cold outside.
 So the feature seems pointless unless I’m on a long trip that takes me from warm weather to really cold weather in the span of a couple of hours.
 Second, the warning sounds as the temperature REACHES 39°F (4°C) from either direction.
 That means that I can go outside, scrap ice from a frozen car, start it, get no ice warning, and then be startled an hour later when the sensor temperature rises to 39°F. That’s DUMB.
 I cannot completely disable this feature, but I’d like to be able to lower the temperature at which the warning sounds from 39°F to 16°F (-9°C).
 It’s not perfect, but it’s far less annoying in my region.

 15) Adaptation of fuel consumption display – The “economy” display on the dash is notoriously optimistic.
 This is the case on most cars.
 Engineers want people to be “happy,” so they fudge the display a little to make people feel good about their fuel economy (my opinion).
 My display frequently read about 4-mpg higher than my actual fill-up average.
 I set my consumption value to 110%, which resulted in the dash displaying a lower value.
-I will fine-tune the setting to dial-in a more precise measurement.
+I have since fine-tuned it to 106%.

 That’s all I can think of a the moment.
 There are a few other popular mods, but my GTI already had them activated from the factory.
 Examples include cluster sweep and carbon fiber cluster overlay.
 Here is a list of most features that can be altered via VCDS or OBD11.
 Feel free to add anything that I may have missed.